Debra Herlihy State Superintendent for Public Instruction in Oklahoma On The Issues

 -

-The use of AI-Powered Reading Coaches and adaptive formative assessments can identify specific skill gaps rather than waiting until end-of-year testing.
-Strengthen home-to-school partnerships with interactive read-alouds and the use of whiteboards at home to leave notes.
+The use of AI-Powered Reading Coaches and adaptive learning assessments can identify specific skill gaps rather than waiting until end-of-year testing.
 Parental involvement is extremely important, especially since 1.6 million single-family households live in Oklahoma as of the 2026 Census Data.

 -

 Keep funding available for on-the-job training initiatives for educators.
-The Ready Together Oklahoma initiative provides up to $3,250 to eligible student teachers, with funding ranging from $4,000 to $5,000.
+The Ready Together Oklahoma initiative provides up to $3,250 to eligible student teachers.
+Promoting a way to increase funding with Oklahoma's Legislature by $3,500-$4,000 would help initiate new student teachers in Oklahoma.
 Also, the Teacher Shortage Employment Incentive Program (TSEIP), administered by the Oklahoma State Regents for Higher Education, can help recruit mathematics and science teachers for public instruction.

 https://www.okhouse.gov/posts/news-20250327_10